 Scrotal webbing is an especially common condition that is easily treated.
-A scrotal web occurs when the skin of the front wall of the scrotum gets pulled up onto the underside of the shaft of the penis; this hides a portion of the penile shaft causing the penis to appear shorter, and it can also be the source of discomfort during vaginal or anal intercourse.
+A scrotal web occurs when the skin of the front wall of the scrotum gets pulled up onto the underside of the shaft of the penis; this hides a portion of the penile shaft causing the penis to appear shorter, and it can also be the source of discomfort during intercourse.
 A scrotal web is usually found on a man who has undergone a prior circumcision.
 NO man wants his penis to appear shorter.
 The treatment of scrotal webbing is a simple, outpatient procedure called a ventral phalloplasty that is effective and well tolerated; watch this video and notice the drastically improved appearance of the penis.

 This post is also available in: Español (Spanish)